 Our vision is intended to reimagine shopping, entertainment, and social media as one.
-To fulfill this vision, we plan to continue to grow the reach of our brand portfolio by leveraging our own internal design, production, integrated technology platforms and marketing expertise, and our relationships with our retail and direct-to-consumer customers, key licensees, manufacturers and retailers.
-We also continue to market our brands through our innovative ubiquitous-channel retail sales strategy.
-Our strategy includes distribution through interactive television, e-commerce, and traditional brick-and-mortar retail channels.
+To fulfill this vision, we plan to continue to grow the reach of our brand portfolio by leveraging our technology and live-streaming platforms, design expertise, our integrated design, production and supply chain technology platforms, marketing expertise, and our relationships with our retail and direct-to-consumer customers, key licensees, manufacturers, and retailers.
+We also continue to market our brands through our innovative true omni-channel retail sales strategy.
+Our strategy includes distribution through interactive television, e-commerce, live streaming, and traditional brick-and-mortar retail channels.
 By leveraging the reach and consumer engagement of our media partners, and by developing rich online video and social media content under our brands, our strategy is to drive increased customer engagement and generate sales across our channels of distribution.
 Key elements of our strategy include: